|

 burner.
 The merging of the the two companies provided a large

-The new company has been working hard to upgrade the quality
+The new company focused on upgrading the quality

-of that lamp parts and to provide the product line with a
+of that lamp parts and providing the product line with a

 by sales of limited edition boutique lamps to collectors.